undergrad-partner-school

 Campus Life

-Not everything at The Catholic University of America is about learning and grades: campus life is an essential part of your educational experience.
+It is not all about learning and grades at The Catholic University of America: campus life is a crucial component of your educational experience.
 Find out some details about social life at The Catholic University of America.

 Student Organizations

-There are 100 student organizations and groups with open membership at this school.
-The student organization that is most favored by students is Filipino Organization of Catholic University Students, followed by Cardinals for Life and Habitat for Humanity.
-Other popular organizations at The Catholic University of America are College Republicans and College Democrats.
+The number of student organizations and groups with open membership at this school is 100.
+The student organization with the highest level of popularity is Centerstage Theatre Company, followed by Filipino Organization of Catholic University Students and Program Board.
+Other popular organizations among the students at The Catholic University of America are Habitat for Humanity and Cardinals for Life.

 For students with a talent for acting, there is a drama club.
-Interested in media and communication?
+You have a passion for media and communication?
 The Catholic University of America publishes its own newspaper and has its own radio station.

 Student Services

-At The Catholic University of America, there are many amenities required for a pleasant and safe life on campus.
+The Catholic University of America has a number of services important for a comfortable and secure life on campus.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of The Catholic University of America.

-All in all, campus life at The Catholic University of America is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at The Catholic University of America is rich and vibrant and provides everything most students need.

 Career Services